 Leprechauns like fancy!
 I’m sure of it!

-add candles for the evening
+candles for the evening

 Shhh.
 Don’t tell!
 There is gold hidden around the yard!

-And don’t forget to wear green so there will be no pinches for you!
+Also. don’t forget to wear green so there will be no pinches for you!

 I love tablescapes with small edibles worked into the theme!
 This table is lovely with the green food, gold touches, and green potted plants against the white tablecloth.
 Your family traditions were fun to read 🙂